-Apple cider vinegar is one of those catch-all types of folk remedies that evolved from being mostly an ingredient in salad dressings and some other types of recipes (it makes an excellent addition to Italian dressing recipes instead of white vinegar) to being a cure-all.
+Apple cider vinegar is one of those catch-all types of folk remedies that evolved from being mostly an ingredient in salad dressings to becoming somewhat of a folklore cure-all.

 ACV for beautiful skin and hair?